shaneboulden/kacti/docs/kacti/docs/tutorial-basics/running-trials.md

 ---
-sidebar_position: 4
+sidebar_position: 3
 ---

-# Running your tests
+# Running trials

-Once you've created your tests, you can simply run them using `kacti test`.
+Once you've created your trials, you can simply run them using `kacti trials`.
 ```
-$ kacti test kacti.yaml
+$ kacti trials kacti.yaml
 ```
-For each test, `kacti` will attempt to create a deployment in the specified namespace referencing the vulnerable image.
+For each trial, `kacti` will attempt to create a deployment in the specified namespace referencing the vulnerable image.
 If the image is successfully deployed and scaled up, `kacti` will report a **failed** test.

 If the image is scaled down to zero replicas, or the deployment is blocked, `kacti` will report **success**.

 You can see this in the output:
 ```
-$ kacti test kacti.yaml
+$ kacti trials kacti.yaml
 Setting up kubeconfig from: /home/user/.kube/config
 Using tests from: kacti.yaml
 Running test: pwnkit { ns: kacti / img: quay.io/the-worst-containers/pwnkit:v0.2 }